 As most of you probably know, there’s nothing like the feeling of unboxing a new pistol purchase.
 There’s a giddiness and excitement that reminds me of buying a new pair of Buster Browns or Keds when I was a little kid.
 However, as I’ve previously experienced, the infamous blue Beretta case that emerged from the gray cardboard box is about as cheap and cheesy as a bottle of Thunderbird from the local crack-corner convenience store.
 You’d expect it to hold a Taurus or Kel-Tec from the looks of the thing.
 Fortunately, the anemic, ugly blue case is where the disappointment ends.

-The grip frame is made out of ubiquitous thermoplastic, fiberglass reinforced “technopolymer”.
-Like many other polymer frame offerings. it comes standard with an integral Picatinny ML-STD-1913 rail, and three grip inserts.
+The grip frame is made out of ubiquitous thermoplastic, fiberglass-reinforced “technopolymer.”
+Like many other polymer-frame offerings. it comes standard with an integral Picatinny rail (ML-STD-1913), and three interchangeable backstraps.
 I installed the large one to accommodate my Neanderthal-like hands.
 Changing the grip insert, though, is a royal PITA.

 According to Beretta, the benefits of this system are as follows: